Raumesh Akbari: Career

 In 2019, Akbari was selected to be a Marshall Memorial Fellow in Europe for the German Marshall Fund.

 Criminal justice reform

 In 2017, Akbari introduced legislation to ban lifetime prison sentences for minors.
 Akbari advocated for the successful 2019 clemency of Cyntoia Brown and reintroduced the legislation in 2019.
 Akbari has also advocated for cash bail reform, eliminating mandatory minimum sentences, and progressive sentencing laws.

-In 2020, Vice President Biden appointed Akbari to a national criminal justice reform task force.
-Fellow members of the task force include Eric Holder, John Kerry, and U.S. Rep. Alexandria Ocasio-Cortez.
+In 2020, President Biden appointed Akbari to a national criminal justice reform task force.

 Public policy

 Akbari's policy agendas have focused on criminal justice reform, economic development in underserved communities, healthcare expansion, and public education investment.

 Akbari has advocated for the expansion of Tennessee's Medicaid program, as well as a state-level law that would ensure women receive equal pay for equal work.

 Following a 2014 incident at the Galilee Cemetery in Memphis, Akbari sponsored legislation to streamline burial practices, allowing families to know where a loved one is buried.

 In early 2014, Shelby County Schools announced a plan to close 13 campuses in southwest and northwest Memphis, including Alcy Elementary.
 A "Save-Alcy" group was formed by Akbari and other parent and community volunteers with the goal of keeping Alcy Elementary open.
 After a month of negotiations, the board reversed its decision to close the Alcy campus citing the more than 60 community leaders who stepped-up and committed to volunteer at least three hours at the elementary school each week.
 For her efforts, Akbari was hailed as a "champion of a school rarely in the limelight."

 Akbari has also worked to restore historic local grave sites, including those at Mount Carmel and Hollywood cemeteries which were previously inaccessible due to overgrowth.